IEEE-PSH/hackpsh-web/README.md

 All changes in the current branch will be tracked, indicated by the Source Control tab located on the left.
 To commit changes:

-1. Stage changes to prepare for commit
+1. Stage changes to prepare for commit.
-2. Add a descriptive message to your commit (ex: `changed colors of navbar`)
+2. Add a descriptive message to your commit (ex: `changed colors of navbar`).
-3. Click `Commit` to commit locally or `Commit & Sync` to commit to GitHub
+3. Click `Commit` to commit locally or `Commit & Sync` to commit to GitHub.

 You must commit changes to visit other branches.